makersacademy/bowling-challenge/README.md

 ## Readline feature

-Used ChatGPT to find out how to use the readline feature.
+Used ChatGPT to find out how to use the readline feature and this is also a good resource: https://nodejs.org/api/readline.html

 ## Classes
 frame.js: Single frame of the bowling game.